ucbepic/docetl/docs/concepts/schemas.md

 !!! tip "Schema Simplicity"

-    Empirically, we've observed that **the more complex the output schema is, the worse the quality of the output tends to be**.
+    We've observed that **the more complex the output schema is, the worse the quality of the output tends to be**.
 Keep your schemas as simple as possible for better results.

 ## Defining Schemas